Eko Atlantic

-Eko Atlantic, officially Nigeria International Commerce city, also known as Eko Atlantic City, or the initials E.A.C. and E.A., is a planned city of Lagos State, Nigeria, being constructed on land reclaimed from the Atlantic Ocean.
+Eko Atlantic, officially Nigeria International Commerce city, also known as Eko Atlantic City, is a planned city in Lagos State, Nigeria, being constructed on land reclaimed from the Atlantic Ocean.
 Upon completion, the new peninsula is anticipating at least 250,000 residents and a daily flow of 150,000 commuters.
 The development is also designed to help in stopping the erosion of Lagos city's coastline.

+Its main objective is to reduce erosion, which includes future sea level rise and storm surges.
+On the Lagos Bar Beach, coastal erosion has long been an issue, happening at a rate of 30 m year in particular.
+Wave tides, littoral movements, and sediment characteristics are examples of natural causes.

+Around 1960, man began adding nourishments to the Bar Beach in an effort to stop the significant loss of beach width caused by erosion.
+Despite being fed with enormous amounts of material, the beach continued to erode.
+The city of Lagos's expanding population is another issue, as it increases the need for space for residential, commercial, and recreational activities.

+The private project developer South Energyx Nigeria Ltd. (SENL) has started the Eko Atlantic City Development Project to address this space shortage as well as the land loss caused by the erosion of the Bar Beach.
+This project involves reclaiming 9 km² of ground in front of Bar Beach, just east of the East Mole.
+A revetment with a length of around 8.4 km surrounds the newly recovered area to prevent erosion.
+Among other things, Royal Haskoning provides advisory services for Eko Atlantic City's marine construction.

 The city adjoins Victoria Island district of Lagos city, and the Phase 1 area of Lekki to the north, while the entire Western, eastern and southern borders is a coastline.
 Eko Atlantic is expected to rise as the next generation of property on the African continent; having a total of 10 districts, spread across a land area of approximately 10 km2, the city will satisfy needs for financial, commercial, residential and tourist accommodations.

-Eko Atlantic development is being carried out as a Public–private partnership (PPP)with private companies and investors providing the funding, whilst Lagos State Government(LASG) is a strategic partner, with the support of the Federal Government.(Nigeria Government) The Contractors are China Communications Construction Group LTD(CCCC), a company that works in the field of marine dredging and landfill operation.
+Eko Atlantic development is being carried out as a public–private partnership (PPP) with private companies and investors providing the funding, whilst the Lagos State Government (LASG) is a strategic partner, with the support of the federal government.
+The contractors are China Communications Construction Group LTD (CCCC), a company that works in the field of marine dredging and landfill operation.
 Consultants are Royal Haskoning (traffic and transport expertise) and ar+h Architects.
 South Energyx Nigeria Ltd., a subsidiary of the Chagoury group, was specifically created to undertake the development.
 Testing of the sea defence system took place at the DHI Institute in Copenhagen, Denmark, where models were successfully tested for one-in-a-hundred-year ocean surges, and one-in-120-year, one-in-150-year and one-in-1,000-year storms.